hmcts/prl-cos-api/README.md

 To maintain our 80% coverage standard and reduce CI/CD feedback loops, this project includes a local Quality Gate.
 By default, local commits remain fast.
 You can "Opt-In" to the coverage gate so it runs automatically every time you hit commit.

+Note on Workflow: By default, the Quality Gate is DISABLED to keep your local development fast.
+We recommend enabling it `gate-on` when working on feature-complete code to catch coverage gaps early and avoid CI failures.
 ### 📊 Local Coverage Reports
 Run these commands to get instant, color-coded coverage feedback in your terminal: